-We offer FREE fire extinguisher use training for your group or place of business.
-The Fire District will provide all the essential training materials and equipment, including fire extinguishers, to conduct the class.
+We offer free fire extinguisher training for your group or place of business.
+Bring your own fire extinguishers and the Fire District will provide the rest.
 The hands-on class is designed to allow trainees to use an extinguisher to put out a real fire providing very valuable scenarios to learn from.

 Elements included in the training include the following valuable tips.